Routhleck/IELTS-preparation/口语梳理CY.md

 How long it took you to do this
 And explain why you did it together

-As a PhD student majoring in Management Science and Engineering, I often work collaboratively with my peers on various projects.
+>I often work collaboratively with my peers on various projects.
 One of the recent projects that I did with a group of people was the development of a simulation model to optimize the supply chain of a manufacturing company.
 We worked together for about three weeks to complete the project, with each member contributing their unique expertise and skills.

-I worked with three other PhD students who had backgrounds in Operations Research, Industrial Engineering, and Computer Science.
+>I worked with three other PhD students who had backgrounds in Operations Research, Industrial Engineering, and Computer Science.
 We divided the work based on our strengths and collaborated closely to integrate our individual components into a comprehensive model.
 We held regular meetings to discuss our progress, identify challenges, and brainstorm solutions.
 It was a challenging project, but working together helped us overcome obstacles and produce a high-quality simulation model.

-We did this project together because we recognized the benefits of collaboration.
+>We did this project together because we recognized the benefits of collaboration.
 By working together, we could leverage each other's strengths, learn from each other's perspectives, and produce better outcomes than we could have individually.
 Additionally, by working on a project that was relevant to our field of study, we could apply the concepts we learned in our coursework to a real-world problem, which was rewarding and exciting.

 ## 历史时期
 Describe a historical period/moment you would like to learn more about